MDLC01/board-n-pieces/src/lib.typ

   highlighted-black-square-color: rgb("E5694E"),
   /// How to display each piece.
   pieces: (
-    // TODO: Does this work when this is used as a package?
     P: image("assets/pw.svg", width: 100%),
     N: image("assets/nw.svg", width: 100%),
     B: image("assets/bw.svg", width: 100%),